StackVista/stackstate-docs/develop/tutorials/push_integration_tutorial.md

 The **some-application-1** component now has our telemetry stream.
 The sample check, however, also produces telemetry for the second application component.
 To map a stream to all components of a certain type, we need to update the component's _template_.

-Select the **some-application-1** component again to display detailed information about it in the right panel.
+Select the **some-application-1** component again to display detailed information about it in the right panel **Selection details** tab.
 Find the triple dots menu in the top-right corner.
 There, select the **Edit template** option.
 This brings up the **Template Editor**.

 In the Template Editor you can edit the template used to create components based on data coming in from your sample check.
 It shows the following information: